storage.to vs Google Drive

 • You want a friction-free download experience for recipients

-• You want files to automatically disappear after delivery
+• You want files to auto-delete after delivery for privacy, or Premium storage that never expires

 • Sharing with people who don't have Google accounts